-3.27 As a Council Official you will be bound by Council's Child Protection Operating Management Standard and Children in the Workplace Operating Management Standard which detail the behaviour that is reasonable for the purposes of discipline, management and care of children.
-The Operating Management Standard specifies what is acceptable behaviour and what is not acceptable behaviour towards children as well as what will happen if you commit a breach of the Operating Management Standard.
+3.27 As a council official you will be bound by Council's Child Protection Operating Management Standard and Children in the Workplace Operating Operational Management Standards which detail the behaviour that is reasonable for the purposes of discipline, management and care of children.
+The Operational Management Standards specify what is acceptable behaviour and what is not acceptable behaviour towards children, as well as what will happen if you commit and consequences for committing a breach of the Operational Management Standards.

-4.0 PART 4 PECUNIARY INTEREST
+4 PART 4 PECUNIARY INTERESTS